GW residence halls are competing against each other to conserve the most water and electricity.

 GW students are also being encouraged to participate in another sustainability-themed challenge this semester.
 GW’s Planet Forward, a project of the Center for Innovative Media in the School of Media and Public Affairs, and the Office of Sustainability are holding a Campus Challenge and inviting undergraduate and graduate students as well as faculty and stuff to submit a video or essay that showcases their sustainability idea and describes why it’s unique and how it will impact the future.

 Planet Forward, an online social network where creative and innovative ideas addressing global challenges are featured, discussed and evaluated, invites participation and opinion from policymakers, students, advocates and practitioners.
 Video submissions should be no more than one minute and 15 seconds while essay submissions should be no more than 300 words.
-For more entry requirements for the Campus Challenge, click here.
 The deadline for submissions is Dec.
-11. Online voting for the best submissions will run from Dec.
-11 to Jan.
-30, and anyone (not just members of the GW community) can vote by clicking here.
-The winning entry will receive a free one-year membership to Capital Bike Share.
+11. The winning entry will receive a free one-year membership to Capital Bike Share.

 “Since all sustainability is local, Planet Forward created this contest to make rock stars out of the brilliant and creative student innovators here at GW.
 Although we don’t have a football team, we know there are thousands of sharp competitors ready to do something to move the planet forward,” said Frank Sesno, creator of Planet Forward and SMPA director.
 “I encourage all students to show the campus and the entire planet how everyone can help create a more sustainable future.”